-Prof. Maja Matarić is committed to mentoring the next generation of scientists and engineers, half of whom should be women.
-She is also passionate about sharing her experiences and providing constructive advice to women and girls.
-There is no need for everyone to make the same mistakes and fight the same fights.
+I am committed to mentoring the next generation of scientists and engineers, which should represent society at large in terms of gender, race, and ethnicity.
+I am also passionate about sharing my professional and personal experiences and providing constructive advice to women and girls.
+We should not all have to fight the same fights over and over again.

 - Realize that most of what you read, watch, and hear is full of stereotypes.
 Do your own research, ideally by talking with people who are involved in STEM, and visit real work places (including research labs!), so you get the sense of what things are really like.